Svenskithesource/Tetra/README.md

 # Tetra
 👋 Introduction 👋

-An basic interpreted language, written in Python!
+A basic interpreted language, written in Python!